List of The Hunger Games characters: Coriolanus Snow

-Coriolanus "Coryo" Snow is the main character of The Ballad of Songbirds and Snakes, which is set when he is aged 18.
+He is the main character of The Ballad of Songbirds and Snakes, which is set when he is aged 18.
 Having been orphaned during the war, he lives with his grandmother and his cousin Tigris.
 His family was once rich but had lost a lot of their wealth in the war, mainly due to their factory in District 13 being destroyed.
 He is assigned to mentor the female tribute from District 12, Lucy Gray Baird.
 In the leadup to the Hunger Games, they develop feelings for each other, culminating in a goodbye kiss before she enters the arena.
 Before and during the Hunger Games, the head gamemaker, Dr. Gaul, takes a personal interest in his education and assigns him to write a number of essays.
 On the first night of the Games, his friend Sejanus Plinth infiltrates the arena to administer funeral rites to a tribute, and Dr. Gaul forces Coriolanus to enter the arena and bring him out.
 They are attacked by a number of tributes, one of whom Coriolanus kills in self-defense.
 Dr. Gaul reveals that this was to educate him about the violence humans were capable of.